About our Parish

 Our parishioners are from all over the world, with birthplaces spanning from Australia and New Zealand, to Russia and Southeast Asia, to the British Isles, South Africa, North America and beyond.
 All are united by our common faith, and we welcome any to join us, and experience the Church that Christ founded.

 We are easy to get to via private transport, being between Annerley and Ipswich Roads, and near the Southeast Freeway (M3).
+There is plenty of street parking available, as well as limited backyard parking.

 The simplest way to establish how to get to our parish is by using the ‘Directions’ tool within Google Maps (click here).